daniellabow/utsa-data-science-internship/README.md

 ## About the Internship

 This repository is part of my work with the **UTSA Data Science and AI Community Innovation Scholars Program**, in collaboration with local nonprofits.
-The goal is to apply data science methods to support meaningful causes and build technical experience in the process.
+The goal is to apply data science methods to support meaningful causes and build technical experience in the process all the while using private & public data, and artificial neural networks.

 ---